Past Presentations

 April 9, 2022

-Kauko Jyrkäs, a Finnish genealogist, presents resources that provide information on a farm’s size, taxes, ownership, and records of farm sales.
+Kauko Jyrkäs, a Finnish genealogist, presented resources that provide information on a farm’s size, taxes, ownership, and records of farm sales.
 Fun fact, when FGG member Barb Wilson was researching her family, she connected with her “new cousin” Kauko.

 PowerPoint: Click Here (This will allow you to use the links in the presentation.)